Efficient kernel-based variable selection with sparsistency: Asymptotic sparsistency

-Assumption 3 requires the true gradient function contains sufficient information about the truly informative variables.
-Unlike most nonparametric models, we measure the significance of each gradient function to distinguish the informative and uninformative variables without any explicit model specification.
-Now we establish the asymptotic sparsistency of the proposed variable selection algorithm.
+Assumption 4 requires the true gradient function contains sufficient information about the truly informative variables.
+Unlike most nonparametric models, we measure the significance of each gradient function to distinguish the informative and uninformative variables without any explicit model specification. {Note that the required minimal signal strength in Assumption 4 is much tighter than that in many nonparametric sparse learning methods \cite{Huang2010, YangL2016}, which often require the signal to be bounded away from zero.}